 An essential component of Grand Rounds is the monthly Morbidity and Mortality conference.
 Morbidity and Mortality conferences supply one of the great opportunities for residents to synthesize evidence-based literature and apply it to a patient or patients cared for in the hospital.
 Residents present mortalities and significant morbidities from their Hospital Service block.

 An integral part of the residency is the Thursday Morning conference program.
 The goal of this program is to provide a didactic curriculum pertinent to family medicine.
 Presentations during Resident Conference are made by upper-year residents, Department Faculty members, and guest speakers.
 The major objectives of this curriculum are:

 - To focus on clinical issues, including the development, presentation and management of problems, both in and out of the hospital.

 - To emphasize the psychosocial and socioeconomic factors which impact on the health and well being of the individual and family.

 Morning Report is held Mondays, Tuesdays and Fridays in the Family Practice Center; these conferences are for case-based presentations of 1-3 patients and not for didactic presentations.
-Topical morning reports include scheduled geriatrics, maternal child health, sports medicine and psychosocial conferences.
+Topical morning reports include geriatrics, maternal child health, refugee & immigrant health, sports medicine and psychosocial.